IDA-HumanCapital/fife/docs/user_guide.md

 print(inspect.getsource(fife.__main__))
 ```

 You can use FIFE modules to customize your own pipeline, whether starting from scratch or by copying and modifying `fife.__main__`.
 We'll want a module to process our panel data and another module to use the processed data to train a model.
 For this example we'll build gradient-boosted tree models using [LightGBM](https://lightgbm.readthedocs.io/en/latest/).
+For more specific information on modules, see the modules tab.

 ```python
 from fife.processors import PanelDataProcessor